 Sometimes Gol Farang is designed in the flower pot, and its other types' names are:

 Gol Farang Bijaar, Bazoo Bandy, Dasteh Gol, Mostofy and…..

 GOL FARANG MOSTOFY

-The title “Mostofy” was honored from kings to their functionaries.
-This style has mainly common in cities of Arak, Tabriz, and Bijaar and it’s most probably referred to one of the Mortifies from Qajar Period, basically, this style is formed by some rhombus which is combined with “Gol Farang “ designs and decorative branches or even sometimes Islimy designs are used for more decoration.
+The title “Mostofy” was honored by kings to their functionaries.
+This style has mainly common in the cities of Arak, Tabriz, and Bijaar, and it’s most probably referred to as one of the Mortifies from the Qajar Period; basically, this style is formed by some rhombus which is combined with “Gol Farang “ designs and decorative branches or even sometimes Islimy designs are used for more decoration.

 GOL FARANG LACHAK TORANJ

-In this style the central “Toranj” is fully surrounded with red roses and "Gol Farang" flowerpots and the recognizable difference of the design and the color of “Lachak”, from the main base, has created an elliptical shape right in the center of the carpet which the central “Toranj” is bragging in it.
-Wide margins in this style reflect the designs and main colors of the basement.
+In this style, the central "Toranj" is surrounded by red roses and "Gol Farang" flowerpots, and the recognizable difference between the design and the color of "Lachak," from the main base has created an elliptical shape right in the center of the carpet which the central "Toranj" is bragging in it.
+Wide margins in this style reflect the designs and primary colors of the basement.